malaviya-parth/CN/04_DLL/01_Error D & C/LBC/04_HammingCode.md

 - It is a type of Linear Block Code.
 - The main task in error correcting code is to find the position of error, then we just need to complement the bit at that position.
 - This scheme is also based on the concept of redundancy.
-- Itt can correct single bit error.
+- It can correct single bit error.
+- Minimum hamming distance is 3.
+So, detect upto 2 errors.
+- Hamming code can detect two bit errors but Hamming code cannot distinguish it, two bit errors appear same as one-bit error(For Case of Hamming(7,4)).
+- Using parity bit and making Hamming (8,4) will will help distinguish the errors.

 ## How many Redundant bits in Hamming Code?
 - $2^k \geq n + k + 1$